mermshaus/kaloa-filesystem/README.md

 ### CsvReader

+#### Goals

+- Provide an interface to read CSV data from streams into associative arrays.

 #### Usage

 Read all CSV rows from a stream into a numeric array.
 This is also a general usage example.